Home Recipes Second courses Children's menu or what to feed your child

 Zucchini casserole with minced meat

-• chicken or ground beef - 300 g;
+• minced chicken or beef – 300 g;

-• one medium-sized zucchini;
+• one medium sized zucchini;

-• chicken eggs - 3 things;
+• chicken eggs – 3 pieces;

 • lightly salted cheese – 70 g;